-According to Tina Sadri, LMFT, a licensed marriage and family therapist, “most often when someone is using another, they will show signs of disinterest in conversations; in the other’s activities of choice; and in their likes and dislikes.”
+According to Tina Sadri, LMFT, a licensed marriage, and family therapist, “most often when someone is using another, they will show signs of disinterest in conversations; in the other’s activities of choice; and in their likes and dislikes.”

 It may appear that your partner is not fully listening when you speak, or that they frequently forget to ask how you are, despite claiming to care.
-Their disinterest may manifest itself in less obvious ways, such as asking other people to accompany you on dates, according to Sadri.
+Their disinterest may manifest itself in less obvious ways, such as asking other people to accompany them on dates, according to Sadri.